weskempa-liferay/liferay-object-data-dashboards/README.md

 <img src="./assets/RemoteApp-Config-Option-2.png" alt="drawing" width="500"/>

-## Remote App (Custom Element) - Option 3, Javascript Resources Added to Document Library
+## Display Method C - Remote App (Custom Element) - Option 3, Javascript Resources Added to Document Library

    *NOTE: Choose this method when you are demoing from a live server that you DO NOT have file system control over (LOL/SaaS) and you do not have access to run a separate live react server.*